ddalcanto/ProgrammingPortfolio/README.md

-# Daniel Dal Canto freshmen portfolio
+# Daniel Dal Canto Portfolio
-This portfolio will contain the projects I've been working my Softmore year of High School.
+This portfolio will contain the projects I've been working my Softmore year of High School!

 ## Contact Info
 -danieldc03@gmail.com